-Retail is changing, and with Amazon's dominance and the so-called 'retail apocalypse' dominating industry headlines in 2017, bricks-and-mortar stores need to be doing more to keep their customers coming back.
+Retail is changing, and with Amazon's dominance, bricks-and-mortar stores need to be doing more to keep their customers coming back.
 With expectations of speed, convenience and personalisation higher than ever and easier to meet online, many consumers need to be given a reason to put down their smartphones and visit a store - inviting the concept of the modern store experience.

 But to achieve this, a venue must first ensure that the music solution itself is a reflection on their brand and what they want to achieve.
 To give you a helping hand, we've put together a guide of the basic Dos and Don’ts to consider when implementing music in a business...